HowYear/25LPCVC_Track3_Second_Place_Solution/README.md

 Our improvements are based on the competition's [Baseline code](https://github.com/lpcvai/25LPCVC_Track3_Sample_Solution/tree/main), focusing on both speed and accuracy:

 1. **Accuracy Improvements:**
-   - Replace the relative depth estimation model weight in the Baseline with Depth Anything V2's absolute depth estimation model weight trained on the Hypersim dataset.
+   - Replace the relative depth estimation model weight in the Baseline with Depth Anything V2's metric depth estimation model weight trained on the Hypersim dataset.
    - Eliminate the normalization operation used for model postprocessing from the original Baseline.
    - Perform depth estimation on both the original input image and its horizontally flipped version, then average the results as the final output.